JimenaAndrea/marvel-app/README.md

 I have developed the application according to the figma designs that were given to me with the briefing.
 But in some cases I do it different or I added some details.

 ### Skipped
-- **Black top zone in home and favourites screens.** I do it with a component but it not fits with the flat grid component and it wasn't scrollable.
-I tried to made it with the flat grid style props, but it didn't work propertly.
-So I decided to remove it as it was going to take me too long to fix it.
 - **Tab bar navigation items layout.** In the design the items of the tab bar navigation have more space between them.

 ### Added